-In the fewest words possible (a fuller account is given in the book), in 2013, I became entangled in a consensual ten month emotional affair with a woman Denise and I were attempting to help through a home foreclosure and legal battle.
-I very quickly lost track of personal boundaries and became fixated on her family’s needs…and then on her.
+In the fewest words possible (a fuller account is given in the book), in 2013, I became entangled in a consensual ten-month emotional affair with a woman Denise and I were helping through a home foreclosure and legal battle.
+I quickly lost track of personal boundaries and became fixated on her family’s needs … and then on her.
 It nearly destroyed my marriage and my health.

 The fall out was swift and public in the form of felony invasion of privacy charges.
 I resigned from my pastoral position at the church.
 Then the press got ahold of the story, and I was publicly shamed.
-After which I also resigned my professorship at the university.
-Ultimately, rather than prolong the agony for my family in a useless legal defense, I took a plea deal, and the judge, apparently realizing the convoluted nature of the case, gave me a long probation.
-But the public record remains and is ugly.
+I then resigned my professorship at the university as well.
+In the end, rather than prolong the agony for my family in a useless legal defense, I took a plea deal, and the judge gave me a good long probation.
+The public record remains and is ugly.

 But God is good.

 Now nearly a decade later, my marriage and family have been restored.
-I’ve been through a formal restoration process in the very church I blew up and continue to hold my little candle six inches off the ground looking for the next step God would have me take.
+I’ve been through a formal restoration process in the very church I blew up and am on track for a full expungement of my record in 2022.

-I’ve come to the realization that this is the gap in which I’m supposed to stand.
-Few voices speak out to people with self-inflicted wounds, and fewer books exist to help them.
-My journey has taught me two reasons why this might be the case.
-First, who is willing to do it?
-Few people want to stand up and say, “Let’s talk about the worst thing I’ve ever done…and how it can help you survive the worst think you’ve ever done.
-Second, publishers may love a book that did this, but not the author who could credibly write it.
+I’ve come to realize this is the gap in which I’m supposed to stand.
+Few voices speak to people with self-inflicted wounds, and fewer books exist to help them.
+Few can do so.
+Few are willing to stand up and say, “Let me tell you about the worst thing I’ve ever done …” Further, publishers might love a book that did this, but not the author who could credibly write it.
 Such an author is a publicist’s nightmare.